helenclx/leilukin-site/src/blog/posts/2024-12-16-leaving-my-first-developer-job.md

 Occasionally, I was assigned to do graphic design work.
 I did not mind it despite having burned out from graphic design as a profession, because most graphic design works for my company were still handled by outsourced graphic designers, and I could still help with tasks working on my company's WordPress website.

 I have been trying to look at the positive that at least I actually got some professional web development experience, even if it lasted only a few months, but it still hurts to realise that web development, the field I am currently focusing on and the skill I was supposedly hired for, did not get valued by my current employer as I thought.
 I learned the hard way that sometimes, an employee's goal and what the employee can offer to the company do not match what the employer actually wants.

+## Update, 3 January 2025

+At last, my first web developer job has ended.
+I feel free.

+I am grateful of the support I have received from various people online and offline when I shared about my employment situation in my now former company, and my decision to leave the company to continue to pursue web development.

+Now, no longer burdened by any obligations to a company that failed to fully recognise the web development work I had done for them, I am free to choose the next step of my life.
+I will keep learning web development and improve myself, and not let my previous company's official evaluation undermine the worth of my web development capabilities.